onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 husband who's as successful as I am who knows it could even be Jasper

-tape script 5.6 five point six have you got any plans one Pete and Ben hi Pete what are you doing this evening hi Ben I'm meeting my brother for a drink would you like to
+tapescript 5.6 five point six have you got any plans one Pete and Ben hi Pete what are you doing this evening hi Ben I'm meeting my brother for a drink would you like to